StepsEight/PolyU_trafficMonitoringDAS/README.md

 - Benchmarking traffic monitoring algorithms based on the open-sourcing data.

-**Contact Authors (corresponding to issues and maintenance of the currently available the Cross-Harbour Tunnel dataset)**: [Yinghuan Li]([ying-huan.li@connect.polyu.hk]),  The Hong Kong Polytechnique University
+**Contact Authors (corresponding to issues and maintenance of the currently available the Hong Kong dataset)**: [Yinghuan Li]([ying-huan.li@connect.polyu.hk]),  The Hong Kong Polytechnique University

-## The dataset of the Cross-Harbour Tunnel from PolyU
+## The traffic dataset in Hong Kong from PolyU
-The shared sensor data is collected from the Cross-Harbour Tunnel at night, which is a 1.8-kilometer two-way two-lane tunnel.
+The shared sensor data is collected at night, which is a 1.8-kilometer two-way two-lane tunnel.
 As shown in Fig. 2, the experimental optical fiber cable deployed in the trench on the right side of the tunnel and the cable has a tube diameter of approximately 24 mm and contains over 100 co-routed fibers (some with live communication traffic).
 When a vehicle passes over a road, it generates the mechanical waves in the Earth’s near surface, among which Rayleigh waves concentrate their energy in the road.
 These waves can be effectively detected through optical fibers buried a few meters deep.
 Due to the traffic flow in the direction of departure is far from the optical fiber, the vibration waves caused by the vehicles experience significant attenuation.
 Therefore, the collected sensor data mainly represent the vibrations of the incoming vehicles, but in the low-frequency range, the signals from the opposite direction are also mixed in.
 In this experiment, we use a typical single-frequency optical pulses DAS with a gauge length of 3.75m and sampling interval of 1.25m to collect 15-minute strain rate data with 2kHz temporal sampling rate.
-We saved the sensor data from the entrance to the exit of the tunnel as mat files.
+We saved the sensor data from the entrance to the exit of the road as mat files.
 To ensure the integrity of the downloaded files, each file records traffic vibration signals for 5 minutes.
 The high-resolution sensing performance ensures the separability of vehicle trajectories in this high-traffic scenario, making it suitable for verifying the performance of vehicle detection and tracking algorithms.
-Meanwhile, we settled a camera on the overpass at the entrance of the tunnel and save the corresponding reference recording for the verification of the performance of the subsequent algorithms.
+Meanwhile, we settled a camera on the overpass at the entrance of the road and save the corresponding reference recording for the verification of the performance of the subsequent algorithms.
 From the video footage, the types of vehicles include cars, SUVs, trucks and double-decker buses.
 This means that research on ML-based vehicle classification algorithms can be conducted on this dataset.

 <p align="center">
   <img width="712pix" src="images/DAS traffic monitoring.png">
   <figcaption align="center">
-    <strong>Fig. 2 </strong>The schematic diagram of vehicle monitoring based on DAS in the tunnel.
+    <strong>Fig. 2 </strong>The schematic diagram of vehicle monitoring based on DAS in the road.
   </figcaption>
 </p>

 ## Acknowledgements
 We acknowledge the help from Jingming Zhang and Jipeng Liu.
-We are grateful for the generous donation of the deployed fiber links by The Management Team of HKCOLO/Telehouse.

 ## License
 For any technical issues, please contact Yinghuan Li via email ying-huan.li@connect.polyu.hk